Entropy solutions for stochastic porous media equations: Introduction

 \subsection{Literature}

 Equations of the type \eqref{eq:main_equation} and stochastic porous media equation in particular have attracted a lot of interest in the recent years.
+Given the vast literature on the subject, we will only mention some of the most relevant works for the present paper and refer to the monographs \cite{ROK3,LR15,DPZ14,ROK1} for a more complete account of the literature.

-In \cite{ROK4, ROK2, ROK3, ROK1, KR79, P75} a monotone operator approach is employed based on the pivot space $H^{-1}$.
-This method leads to rather restrictive assumptions on the diffusion terms, since unless $\sigma$ is an affine linear function of $u$, the map $u \mapsto \sigma(u)$ is not necessarily Lipschitz continuous in $H^{-1}$, even if $\sigma$ is smooth.
-In order to allow general diffusion terms, alternative approaches based on $L^1$-techniques have been introduced.
-In the deterministic setting, this has been realized via the theory of accretive operators going back to Crandall-Ligget \cite{CL71}, entropy solutions due to Otto \cite{Otto}, Kru\v{z}kov \cite{KRUZKOV} and kinetic solution by Lions, Perthame, Tadmor \cite{LPT94} and Chen, Perthame \cite{CHEN}.
-For continuation in this direction we refer to \cite{Carr}, \cite{KARLSEN}, and references therein.
+In \cite{P75,KR79,ROK4, ROK3} a monotone operator approach is employed based on the pivot space $H^{-1}$.
+When applied to the particular case of Nemytskii type diffusion coefficients, the resulting general abstract conditions could be verified if $\sigma^k$ are affine linear functions of $u$, since otherwise the maps $u \mapsto \sigma^k(u)$ are not known to be Lipschitz continuous in $H^{-1}$, even if $\sigma^k$ is smooth.
+In order to relax this assumption on $\sigma^k$, alternative approaches based on $L^1$-techniques have been introduced.
+In the deterministic setting, this has been realized via the theory of accretive operators going back to Crandall-Ligget \cite{CL71} (cf.\ e.g.\ \cite{B10}), entropy solutions due to Otto \cite{Otto}, Kru\v{z}kov \cite{KRUZKOV} and kinetic solution by Lions, Perthame, Tadmor \cite{LPT94} and Chen, Perthame \cite{CHEN}.
+For continuation in this direction we refer to \cite{Carr}, \cite{KARLSEN}, \cite{BR18} and references therein.

 In the stochastic setting, an entropy formulation was first introduced in \cite{KIM} for stochastic conservation laws.
 Works that followed in this direction include \cite{Witt2, FENG, Biswas, KARLSEN2}.
-A kinetic solution theory was developed in \cite{DV10,DHV16,GH18,GS16-2}.
-For existing work in stochastic degenerate parabolic equations we refer to \cite{HOF1, DHV16}, and to the more recent works \cite{Wit, GH18}.
+A kinetic solution theory was developed in \cite{DV10,DHV16,GH18,GS16-2, FG18,FG17}.
+For existing work concerning kinetic/entropy solutions to stochastic degenerate parabolic equations we refer to \cite{HOF1, DHV16}, and to the more recent works \cite{Wit, GH18}.
 In \cite{Wit}, $A$ is assumed to be globally Lipschitz-continuous.
 Moreover, when $\sigma$ is Lipschitz continuous in $(x,u)$, a behaviour $A(u) \sim |u|^{m-1}u$ near the origin is allowed only for $m>2$.
 In \cite{GH18}, the condition on the boundedness of $A'$ is dropped, and by using a kinetic formulation, well-posedness is proved under the condition that $\sigma$ is Lipschitz in $(x,u)$ and $\sqrt{A'(u)}$ is $\gamma$-H\"older continuous with $\gamma>1/2$.
 In particular, in the case of the porous medium operator, this forces the condition $m>2$.

+A different approach to stochastic porous media equations based on $L^1$-techniques and also allowing for a first order divergence part has recently been developed in \cite{BR17}.